Edward Fenwick: Missionary work

-In 1806, Fenwick purchased a 500-acre plantation near Springfield, Kentucky.
-Construction of a priory and a church began almost immediately and was first inhabited in December 1806 but not completed until 1807.
-St. Rose Priory was named for the Dominican St. Rose of Lima, the first native of the Americas to be canonized.
-In February 1807 the new American Province of St. Joseph was approved.
-At Fenwick's request, Samuel Wilson was appointed prior.
+Fenwick began construction of a priory and a church almost immediately; the buildings were first inhabited in December 1806, but not completed until 1807.
+Saint Rose Priory was named for Rose of Lima, a Peruvian sister who was the first native of the Americas to be canonized.
+In February 1807, the Dominican Order approved the erection of the new American Province of Saint Joseph.
+At Fenwick's request, Wilson was appointed prior.